-Mstislav Rostropovich plays Johann Sebastian Bach’s Cello Suites, The Six suites for unaccompanied cello, probably the most frequently performed and recognizable solo compositions ever written for cello.
+The legendary cellist Mstislav Rostropovich plays Johann Sebastian Bach’s Cello Suites, The Six suites for unaccompanied cello, probably the most frequently performed and recognizable solo compositions ever written for the instrument.
+Recorded in 1991.

-Bach’s Cello Suites were most likely composed during the period 1717–1723, when Bach served as a Kapellmeister in Köthen.
+The Six Cello Suites, BWV 1007-1012, were most likely composed during the period 1717-1723 when Bach served as a Kapellmeister (from German Kapelle [chapel] and Meister [master], literally “master of the chapel choir”) in the German town of Köthen.

 - Suite No. 1 in G major, BWV 1007

 - Suite No. 2 in D minor, BWV 1008

 - Suite No. 3 in C major, BWV 1009

 - Suite No. 4 in E-flat major, BWV 1010

 - Suite No. 5 in C minor, BWV 1011

 - Suite No. 6 in D major, BWV 1012